bm-vip/reservation/README.md

 - Include a document highlighting potential service improvements.
 - Mock test data can be used for initial testing.
 - No UI implementation is required for this project.

+## How to Run
+1. Clone the repository.
+2. Build the project using Maven.
+3. Run the application.
+4. open browser with the swagger-UI [Link](http://localhost:8080/swagger)